 With my second Solo-CD I ventured into the typical „Countertenor-repertoire“.
 During my studies I discovered Alfred Deller´s recordings and was amazed by his inimitable effortless floating quality of sound.
 His interpretations of English folk songs are unsurpassed.
 I fell in love with this repertoire and still today I love to sing English folk songs in my recitals.

 I met Chiara Banchini during my studies in Basel and sung under her direction in some Schola Cantorum Basiliensis concerts there.
 Chiara´s „Ensemble 415“ had recorded for Harmonia Mundi before and that meant that I got to record Vivaldi´s „Stabat Mater“ with one of the top baroque ensembles at that time.

-This recording is one of my all time favorites.
+This recording is one of my all-time favourites.
 Again we re-united the friends from the Schola Cantorum who greatly helped me in finding this beautiful repertoire.
-The „Concerto di Viole“ is one of the worlds leading viola da gamba ensmbles.
+The „Concerto di Viole“ is one of the world’s leading viola da gamba ensembles.
 I especially love: J.C.
 Bach: „Lamento“ , Erlebach „Wer sich dem Himmel wird übergeben“ and Buxtehudes „Klaglied“.

 It took a while before I recorded my first Handel-Aria album.
 With the „Akademie für Alte Musik Berlin“ under Bernhard Fork´s direction we recorded some of the most beautiful opera arias by Handel.

 This is another recording with my friends from the „Accademia Bizantina“ under the direction of Ottavio Dantone.
 Already as a student, I found out, that everything Handel wrote for the famous alto castrato „Senesino“ suited my voice perfectly.
 Handel understood the human voice and the nature of singers like few other composers and these arias were „tailor-made“ for Senesino.